There are several treatment options available for people with Tourette's syndrome.

 Dopamine antagonists are the most effective type of medication for preventing tics.
 However, they can cause a wide range of side effects, so will only be recommended in cases where the symptoms are particularly severe or fail to respond to other medications.

 Dopamine antagonists are given orally (as a tablet) or by injection.
 They work by blocking the effects of dopamine on the brain.
-Dopamine is one of the chemicals that are thought to be associated with tics.
+Dopamine is a chemical in the brain thought to be associated with tics.

 There are two main types of dopamine antagonists.
 They are: